stevenjc/SwaggerHub-Migration-Utility/README.md

 1. SmartBear Cloud Hosted Installation - Registry API format follows `https://api.swaggerhub.com/`
 2. On Premise Installation - Registry API format follows `https://{Custom Domain}/v1/`

-Org is the organization name in SwaggerHub
+Org is the organization name in SwaggerHub.

+For the import organization, set "DEFAULT_PRIVATE_VISIBILITY" to true if you want the APIs and domains to be set to private on import or false to set them to public.

 ## Execution Instructions